 Risk/Issue Summary Summary of Mitigating Measures KPI TfN embedding the STP across programmes and how we ensure TfN policy development is compliant with the STP and policy development framework.
-1. 2. framework across the organisation to streamline how we develop policies at TfN.
+1. 2.
+Adoption and in-bedding TfN's policy development framework across the organisation to streamline how we develop policies at TfN.
+Ensuring alignment of STP and programme activities with other core functions within TfN.
 14 Within its Decarbonisation Strategy, TfN and its partners have committed to achieving close to zero emissions for surface transport in the North by 2045.
 TfN is unable to deliver its contribution to achieving this target.
-2. 3.
-Careful programme planning to ensure TfN activities proposed in the strategy are accommodated in business planning up until 2025 to ensure priority activities are given appropriate focus, resourcing, and funding.
-Develop mechanisms to ensure decarbonisation and sustainability are reflected in project and strategy decision-making.
-Continue to influence and engage with stakeholders and maintain reputational credibility.
-Embedding decarbonisation into wider TfN workstreams including freight and social inclusion and testing the interdependencies.
-15 NPIER programme.
-The NPIER scenarios are a key piece of evidence for the STP2, which have informed the ambitions.; there is now a need for TfN to produce a refreshed NPIER document in agreement with Northern partners.
-1. calls and steering groups built into the project to ensure the outputs are high quality are being held.
+NPIER programme.
+The NPIER 3.
+4. Careful programme planning to ensure TfN activities proposed in the strategy are accommodated in business planning up until 2025 to ensure priority activities are given appropriate focus, resourcing, and funding.
+15 scenarios are a key piece of evidence for the STP2, which have informed the ambitions.; there is now a need for TfN to produce a refreshed NPIER document in agreement with Northern partners.
+2. calls and steering groups built into the project to ensure the outputs are high quality are being held.
 10